Big data, big movie, big stars • by Judith Rubin

-“Solar Superstorms” features another big star in addition to the Sun: popular actor Benedict Cumberbatch as narrator.
-His presence in this new, 24-minute fulldome science documentary distributed by Spitz Creative Media has reportedly sparked an impressive amount of public demand from people who might not normally find their way into the planetarium.
+The new fulldome documentary “Solar Superstorms” features another big star in addition to the Sun: popular actor Benedict Cumberbatch as narrator.
+His presence in this 24-minute science show, distributed by Spitz Creative Media, has reportedly sparked an impressive amount of public demand from people who might not normally find their way into the planetarium.

 Remember the fictional events and chain reactions that took a chunk out of Earth’s communications in the feature film “Gravity”?
 “Solar Superstorms” shows how the natural activity of our Sun could lead to an equally disruptive, real-world disruption of the modern communications grid.